-Another amazing film from Mamoru Hosoda, as the title suggests, the story took place on a hot summer days and a big adventure unfold for the main characters in the story.
+Another amazing film from Mamoru Hosoda, as the title suggests, the story took place on hot summer days and a big adventure unfolds for the main characters in the story.

 Hotarubi no Mori e

 The Forest of Fireflies is a very special anime for me, it holds a special place in my heart as it resembles my favorite anime series of all time (Natsume Yuujinchou) and they actually had the same author.
-This film a melodramatic romance and who wouldn’t cry on that part where everything turns into dust and shows the firefly lights that night.
-It is very simple and amazing, that made you don’t want to blink your eyes as every seconds really matter.
+This film is a melodramatic romance and who wouldn’t cry at that part where everything turns into dust and shows the firefly lights that night?
+It is very simple and amazing, that made you don’t want to blink your eyes as every second really matters.